Rallying Adversarial Techniques against Deep Learning for Network Security: Experimental Setup

 \subsection{Implementing KitNET}

 In order to perform adversarial machine learning, the original C++ version of Kitsune was reproduced in TensorFlow~\cite{tensorflow}.
-The TensorFlow model was tested and evaluated similarly as the C++ implementation with an average deviation on the outputs of $5.71 \times 10^{-7}$ from the original model.
-We then utilized the Cleverhans~\cite{cleverhans}, an adversarial machine learning library that are produced and maintained by key contributors in the domain, to mount different adversarial example generation algorithms on the Kitsune.
+The TensorFlow model was tested and evaluated similarly to the C++ implementation with an average deviation on the outputs of $5.71 \times 10^{-7}$ from the original model.
+We then utilized the Cleverhans~\cite{cleverhans}, an adversarial machine learning library that is produced and maintained by domain experts, to mount different adversarial example generation algorithms on the Kitsune.
 We also used the same Mirai dataset as in~\cite{mirsky2018kitsune}.